fmselab/mvm-firmware/README.md

 the firmware is linked as a submodule.

-In this project we perform unit/integration testing of the MVVM with simulated sensors.
+In this project we perform unit_integration testing of the MVVM with simulated sensors.

+For the unit tests we use: https://github.com/fmselab/mvm-firmware-eclipse